• Things To Do

 ---

-Guided Tours and Introductory Talks
+Guided Tours, Highlight Tours and Introductory Talks

-Duration of visit – around 60 minutes
+Duration 10 - 60 minutes (depending on the tour)

 Free guided tours are available on request.
 Alternatively, Cathedral guides would be happy to do a short introductory talk before visitors explore independently.
 A great way to set up your visit.
 Guides are also situated at strategic points around the Cathedral and in the Chapter House to help visitors and answer questions.